Glossary of automotive design: W

 The distance measured along the vehicle's length between the centrelines of each axle, which may be approximated from where the front and rear wheels meet the ground.
 Cars have typical proportions that have a wheelbase of approximately three wheel diameters (±1/4) between the wheels, giving a wheelbase that is approximately four times the outer diameter of the wheel and tire.

+Wheel well (also wheelhouse, wheelhousing, or bucket):